Managing Classroom Transitions with Confidence

 They test teachers, too.

 When noise, movement, or confusion spikes, your regulation becomes the anchor for the room.
-The calmer, clearer, and more consistent you are, the more students mirror that energy.

 This isn’t about being “naturally calm.”